Billy Idol: 1976–1981: Generation X

 The stage name "Billy Idol" was coined after a chemistry teacher, Bill Price, described Idol as "idle" on his school report card.
 Idol has stated that he had hated chemistry and underachieved in it.
-In an interview on 21 November 1983, he said of the name, "It was a bit of a goof, but part of the old English school of rock.
+In a 1983 interview, he said of the name, "It was a bit of a goof, but part of the old English school of rock.
 It was a 'double thing', not just a poke at the superstar-like people...
 It was fun, you know?"
 In another interview for BBC Breakfast in October 2014, he said that he wanted to use the name "Billy Idle", but thought the name would be unavailable due to its similarity to the name of Monty Python star Eric Idle and chose Billy Idol instead.

 In late 1976, Idol joined the newly formed West London 1960s retro-rock band Chelsea as a guitarist.
 The act's singer/frontman Gene October styled Idol's image, advising him to use contact lenses instead of eyeglasses for his short sight, and dye his hair blonde with a crew cut for a retro-1950s rocker look.
 After a few weeks performing with Chelsea, Idol and Tony James, the band's bass guitarist, quit and co-founded Generation X, with Idol switching from guitarist to the role of singer/frontman.
 Generation X was one of the first punk bands to appear on the BBC Television music programme Top of the Pops.
 Although a punk rock band, they were inspired by mid-1960s British pop, in sharp contrast to their more militant peers, with Idol stating, "We were saying the opposite to the Clash and the Pistols.
 They were singing 'No Elvis, Beatles or the Rolling Stones', but we were honest about what we liked.
 The truth was we were all building our music on the Beatles and the Stones."

 In 1977, Idol sang "Your Generation" on the TV series Marc.
 Generation X signed a recording contract with Chrysalis Records, released three studio albums, performed in the 1980 film D.O.A.: A Rite of Passage, and then disbanded.